Campus Parking and Traffic Plan

 Payments: All fines are to be paid either in the Business Office located in the basement of Preble Hall or in the office of Coordinator of Safety and Security Emerson Annex.
 The fines will be credited to the Miscellaneous Income Account.
 When a citation is issued, it will be applied immediately to the student’s account until it is paid.
 A list of persons who owe fines will be maintained and updated by the Coordinator of Security and Safety weekly.

 Towing: A vehicle will be towed as a last resort when there has been history of overdue fines.
 An owner/operator may have his/her vehicle towed if he/she continues to accumulate tickets without paying the fines.
-Towing may also be used to move vehicles obstructing snow removal, or parked in fire lanes, faculty-staff area, handicapped spaces, day care violations.
+Towing may also be used to move vehicles obstructing snow removal, or parked in fire lanes, faculty-staff area, and handicapped spaces.
 The Coordinator of Security and Safety will make the determination on towing.

 Liability: The University of Maine is not liable for any damages to vehicles operated in violation of University policies.
 This includes towing of vehicles.
 All costs of towing will be the responsibility of the vehicle owner/operator.